llvm/llvm-project/llvm/docs/LangRef.rst

 to archive the same behaivor of libm's fmax.

-For some architecturs, such as ARMv8, LoongArch, MIPSr6, PowerPC/VSX, they have the strict same instructions; thus it is quite simple for these architectures.
+For some architecturs, such as ARMv8, LoongArch, MIPSr6, PowerPC/VSX, they have the strictly same instructions; thus it is quite simple for these architectures.
 For other architectures, the custom or expand methods may provide '``nsz``' flavor.

+Historically, libc returns NUM for NUM vs (sNaN or qNaN), and may return sNaN for qNaN vs sNaN.
+With the recent libc versions, libc follows IEEE754-2008:
+NUM vs sNaN -> qNaN; NUM vs qNaN -> NUM; qNaN vs sNaN -> qNaN; sNaN vs sNaN -> qNaN.

 If either operand is a NaN, returns the other non-NaN operand.
 Returns NaN only if both operands are NaN or either operand is sNaN.
 If the operands compare equal, returns either one of the operands.
-For example, this means that fmin(+0.0, -0.0) returns either operand.

 .. _i_minimum: